SweMonkey/smdt/readme.md

 PS/2 Keyboard.<br>
 Sega Saturn keyboard.<br>
 Sega 3/6 button joypad.<br>
-xPico module connected to built in UART (May require you to set the correct serial port as described above)<br>
+xPort module connected to built in UART (May require you to set the correct serial port as described above)<br>
 RetroLink network adapter cartridge (Currently being worked on, support may be iffy)<br>
 <br>